atribecalledarty/i-manage/README.md

 iManage consists of a React front end (React files are located in /client) that communicates with Rails API backend.

-Here are the steps to get application running.
+Here are the steps to setup and run the application:

 1. Install Ruby Gems

 $ bundle install

 2. Install JS node packages (package.json is in /client folder)

 $ cd client

 $ npm install

 3. Migrate and seed database

 $ rails db:migrate

 $ rails db:seed:users

 $ rails db:seed:units

 $ rails db:seed:residencies

 $ rails db:seed:payments_1

 $ rails db:seed:payments_2

 $ rails db:seed:payments_3

 $ rails db:seed:payments_4

 (Seeding must be executed in that order***).
 Seeds were separated in separate files for organization.

 4. Run both Rails server and React server!

 $ rake start

-5. Navigate to localhost:3000 in your browser
+5. Navigate to localhost:3000 in your browser, login to either Luna (manager) or Nymphadora (resident)

+Luna: email: itsluna@owl.com
+      password: nargles

+Nymphadora: email: nymphaaaa@owl.com
+            password: icanchange

 Thanks for checking out my project.
 Any feedback is welcomed!